simOne3107/R4CogPsy/README.md

 outcome<sub>i</sub> = (model) + error<sub>i</sub>

 The **mean**, for instance, can be seen as a model of a given sample/dataset.
+The mean is the value that is closest to all data points.